bazelbuild/bazel/site/docs/skylark/performance.md

 ---
 layout: documentation
-title: Optimizing Performance
+title: Optimizing performance
 ---

-# Optimizing Performance
+# Optimizing performance

 When writing rules, the most common performance pitfall is to traverse or copy data that is accumulated from dependencies.
 When aggregated over the whole